U.S. weekly LNG exports edge down

-Liquefied natural gas exports from facilities located in the United States has seen a drop over the period between March 5 to March 11.
+Liquefied natural gas (LNG) exports from the United States decreased over the past week.